vietbuiminh/force-academic-mk/_pages/research.md

 #### Kettle Lake Morphology

 This project (currently led by Jillian Prescott, University of Wisconsin Madison), explores the relationship between ice sphere volume and burial depth to kettle depression morphology.
-I will be expanding upon her initial study (Prescott et al, Accepted) to build a larger dataset for kettle lake formation morphologies using new testing parameters and applying these laboratory findings to field settings.
+I will be expanding upon this initial study (Prescott et al., <i>Accepted</i>) to build a larger dataset for kettle lake formation morphologies using new testing parameters and applying these laboratory findings to field settings.

 <figure class="single">
 	<img src="/assets/images/Kettle Formation Diagram_only kettles.png">
-	<figcaption> Kettle depression formation mechanism.</figcaption>
+	<figcaption> Process for kettle formation.
+A) Ice block is entrained in sediment, B) ongoing glacial outwash bury ice bock, C) Melted ice leaves depression at the surface. </figcaption>
 </figure>

-#### Research Collaboration: <br>Last Glacial Maximum retreat of the Lago Argentino Outlet Lobe
+#### Last Glacial Maximum retreat of the Lago Argentino Outlet Lobe

 In this collaborative project (led by Matias Romero, University of Wisconsin Madison), we are working to constrain the ice lobe retreat and paraglacial landscape response of the Lago Argentino outlet lobe of the Southern Patagonian Ice Sheet.
 The project uses remotely sensed data and field-based geochronology (<sup>10</sup>Be and infrared stimulated luminescence (IRSL)) to map and date glacial features in the Rio Santa Cruz Valley, on the edge of Lago Argentino in southern Patagonia, Argentina.
 For this project, I collected processed IRSL samples of landforms in the valley to further develop the paraglacial evolution of the valley.